PerryBaran/soundcloud-clone-api/README.md

 # Soundcloud-Clone-API

 An Express.js API that interacts with a sequelize database via CRUD requests to store and interact with user, album and song information.
-AWS S3 to be implemented to store audio and image data.
+AWS S3 implemented to store audio and image data.

 Implements Test-Driven development using Mocha and Chai.

-Created as part of the Manchester Codes full-stack web development boot-camp.
+Created for the Manchester Codes full-stack web development boot-camp final project.

 ## Table of Contents